AnwarNaseem/Data-Professional-Survey-Analysis/README.md

 # Data-Professional-Survey-Analysis

-This Power BI report provides insights into the trends and factors influencing the careers of data professionals, including roles such as Data Analyst, Data Scientist, Data Engineer, and more.
-The analysis is based on survey data covering key aspects such as salaries, job satisfaction, education, and programming language preferences across multiple countries.
+* This report provides an analysis of data professionals, focusing on job roles, demographics, and survey responses.
+* Extensive data cleaning and transformation were performed in Power Query to prepare the raw data for analysis.
+* The report includes visualizations on salary trends, role comparisons, and geographic distribution, offering an overview of the data professional landscape.

 ### Data Professional Survey Report